thengl/GeoMLA/README.md

 for(i in t.vars){df.lst[[i]]$TYPE = i}
 ```

-All variables now have now been bind into a single column:
+All variables are now bind into a single column:

 ``` r
 rm.geochem = do.call(rbind, df.lst)